annnhuang/annnhuang.github.io/_projects/proj_loopar.md

 ---
 layout: project
-title: 'Enhancing safety in autonomous vehicles: the impact of warning signal modalities on driver behavior and situational Awareness'
+title: 'Enhancing safety in autonomous vehicles: the impact of warning signal modalities on driver behavior and situational awareness'
 caption: A study conducted in VR showing warning signals in highly automated vehicles improve driver attention and safety
 description: >